seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **THYREUS**
 He knows that you embrace not Antony
-As you did love, but as you fear’d him.
+As you did love, but as you fear'd him.

 **CLEOPATRA**
 O!